Energy-minimizing Mappings of Complex Projective Spaces: Stable Harmonic and Pluriharmonic Mappings

-Pluriharmonic mappings of complex projective spaces retain some properties of holomorphic mappings, even when the target is only assumed to be a Riemannian manifold.
-First, note that harmonic mappings of $\C P^{1}$ are conformal branched immersions:
+Pluriharmonic maps of complex projective space retain some properties of holomorphic maps, even when the target is only assumed to be a Riemannian manifold.
+For the Riemann sphere, we have the following result of Lemaire: